thebkv/bkv/Daniel_07.md

 | **Beasts prolonged** | Residual ego states persisting temporarily | Lesser faults linger after the main structure is destroyed, awaiting full integration. |

 ---

+## See Also

+Daniel 7 is the dream.
+Joshua 1 is the wake-up call.
+	•	Daniel 7 shows the archetypal truth: the Son of Man receives the kingdom from the Ancient of Days but it is in a symbolic future.
+	•	Joshua 1 says: that future is now.
+What was shown is now to be realized through deliberate motion.